tla111/tla111/README.md

  - This website gives the user self-accountability to exercise and workout by giving them a platform to keep track of their body mass index and fitness goals
  - The web application comprises of a login system, the use of CRUD operations, functionality of a social media platform, and features of a bug tracker application
  - Django; Python; JavaScript; SQL; Bootstrap & CSS for UI Design; Heroku
+ - To save you time from registering, please log in as: Username: JohnSmith111 | Password: 1234
 ### 🎯 Vision-Myself
  - Utilizes chart.js to emphasize the importance and benefits of setting goals
  - Includes a vision board to post goals you plan to accomplish